fahdmuchammad/Capstone_1_purwadhika/README.md

 2. add room Hospital : add new room in hospital
 3. display patient : show all patient
 4. display room : show all room in hospital include occupant
-5. find patient by name
+5. find patient by name : filtering of patient data by name
-6. sort patient by anything
+6. sort patient by anything : sorting data based on column
-7. update name new data patient
+7. update name new data patient : update name of patient, selected index
-8. update room new data patient
+8. update room new data patient : update room of patient, selected index
-9. update status patient
+9. update status patient : update status of patient, selected by index
-10. update disease patient
+10. update disease patient : update disease of patient, selected by index
+11. update class on rooms : update class(max capacity), can update if no occupants
-11. del patient
+12. del patient : del patient, reset index
-12. del room
+13. del room : del room, reset index
-13. new role as family
+14. new role as family : second role, as family of patient
-14. find data by patient_id
+15. find data by patient_id : only show name, room and status, filtering by patid.
 ***
 Usecase:
 ---